geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To shun the double death, a narrow cave,

-In its clear side, the opposing glacier gave ;
+In its clear side, the opposing glacier gave;

 The vessel here preserv'd, the sever'd mass